Top Menu

 • Psychedelics

-• Sedative/Hypnotics
+• Benzodiazepines/Sedatives

 • Stimulants

-• Other (i.e. unclassified new psychoactive substances)
+• Other (i.e., Unclassified new psychoactive substances)

 CPDD is searching for compelling science in the following categories: